 The Annual General Meeting shall be held each year on the date determined by the Board of Directors before the end of June.
-The meeting shall be presented with:
+The meeting:

 1 the financial statements including income statement, balance sheet and report of the Board of Directors

 2 auditor’s report

 3 adoption of the income statement and balance sheet